 In cases of termination or dismissal of tenured faculty, the Grievance Committee will decide whether the case can be settled to the satisfaction of both parties by some method of mediation or arbitration, or if it must proceed to formal hearing.
-If the Grievance Committee refers the matter to a formal Board of Review, or if the faculty member insists upon this, the latter will select a colleague to represent him/her, and the University will designate another faculty member to represent the University community or from without, who will be the presiding officer of the three-person Board of Review.
+If the Grievance Committee refers the matter to a formal Board of Review, or if the faculty member insists upon this, the latter will select a colleague to represent him/her, and the University will designate another faculty member to represent the University.
+The two faculty members will select a third person, either from the University community or from without, who will be the presiding officer of the three-person Board of Review.
 The Board may hold joint pre-hearing meetings with the parties in order to (i) clarify the issues, (ii) effect stipulations of facts, (iii) provide for the exchange of documentary or other information, and (iv) achieve such other appropriate pre-hearing objectives as will make the hearing fair, effective, and expeditious.